University of Colorado Foundation

-The Foundation follows an outsourced chief investment officer model (OCIO) and contracts investment management services through The Agility Group, a private investment management firm.
+The Foundation follows an outsourced chief investment officer model (OCIO) and contracts investment management services through Agility, a private investment management firm.
 The Foundation’s Investment Policy Committee establishes the investment policy parameters within which the OCIO operates, and monitors the OCIO’s performance with an independent consultant’s assistance.

 The Foundation generates revenue from three primary sources:

 - an assessment on endowed funds in the LTIP;

 - a distribution from the Foundation’s short term investment pool;